drossi1990/Homework_2_VBA/README.md

 9/21/2020
 Designed functioning subroutine which can successfully populate a ticker summary table for a single worksheet, without any additionally formatting
 -Sub automatically locates bottom row

+9/21/2020, 2
+Added functionality which colors price change cells dependent on whether or not a tickers price ended a year higher or lower than it opened